samule-i/silty_family_dash/README.md

 ***
 ##PLANNED UPDATES:

-* ~~Find some use for the remaining panel, currently showing an image.~~ I guess it's staying as an image, I'll update it to pull from a gallery uploaded via the website.
 * Set "stars" pane to show users individually, as opposed to totals shown currently.
-* ~~Add a check for existence of disk directory, if not found default to SD card on pi.~~
-* ~~Move all "main" panels out of root and into a frame, allowing me to remove and replace with other "fullscreen" dialogues.~~

 ###Update HTML section to allow:
-* ~~Adding new users~~
-* ~~Changing usernames~~
-* Admin panel to see other users additions
 * Update each page to allow applying to certain users (example, stars given to x instead of falling into a general nameless star pool)
-* ~~Change "rewards" to use locally hosted images~~
-* Update each section to only show non-admin users content relative to themselves
-* ~~Add some functionality to add links to sidebar (currently only editable direct through Sqlite3)~~
-* ~~Remove "icomoon" icons in favour of basic buttons~~
-* ~~Move "change password" to some sort of controls page~~
 * Figure out a way to set the "rules" to explain which users a particular rules applies to using a single column in the table, and only show rules that apply to the person viewing (unless admin)
 * Create seperate javascript / php code to handle each HTML page individually, allowing for greater customisation of each.
 * Recreate CSS for a newer, simpler layout, dropping mostly bloat formatting and cleaning the code up in general.